ethbmc/ethbmc/README.md

 ./target/release/ethbmc -x --ip ip.to.your.node --block block_number_to_analyze 0xAccount_Address
 ```

-Note when executing the parity example (examples/parity) we recommend to limit the loop execution to 1 and use concrete-copy.
+Note when executing the parity example (examples/parity) we recommend limiting the loop execution to 1 and use concrete-copy.
 The bug can still be found without these restrictions, but it takes a long time.

 ```
 ./target/release/ethbmc -b1 --concrete-copy examples/parity/parity.yml